usahello/usahello-docs/docs/documentation-setup.md

 # Documentation Setup

+## Repo & Hosting
+This project is housed in [GitHub](https://github.com/usahello/usahello-docs) and hosted as a static site on Netlify.

 To develop documentation locally, you need to install `mkdocs` which is a Python package.
 You can create a Python virtual enviroment using [Anaconda Navigator](https://www.anaconda.com/products/distribution).

 Next create a new virutal env named USAHello-docs and initialize the env.